ta-data-bcn/Project-Week-3-Data-Thieves/Kick-Off.md

 The **mandatory** requirements that this project needs to satisfy are:
 * The project must be planned.
 That is why creating a Kanban board is important.
 You can find a template for Trello [here](https://trello.com/b/26Wr3pVF/project-3-data-thief).
 Remember that you **CAN'T CODE** until your project is planned.
 * Your repository must be clean and organized; this means that it must include a *.gitignore* file and a README file and also have a functional file structure.
-* The only tool you can use to plot is a Zeppelin notebook.
+* The only tool you can use to plot is Tableau.
 * Your project must include data from at least 2 different data sources (APIs & web, dataset & APIs, etc.).
 * Your project must include a database of your design created in a cloud (e.g. Google Cloud Platform) and a complete analysis of your data including the most meaningful insights you found.
 * The project needs to be presented to your colleagues on the day of the presentation.